Branham leads No. 23 Ohio State past Michigan State 80-69

 - Chris HoltmannAmerican basketball coach

-COLUMBUS, Ohio (AP) Malaki Branham scored 22 points and No. 23 Ohio State snapped a two-game losing streak with an 80-69 win over Michigan State on Thursday night.
+COLUMBUS, Ohio — Malaki Branham scored 22 points and No. 23 Ohio State snapped a two-game losing streak with an 80-69 win over Michigan State on Thursday night.

 Branham scored 15 points in the second half and finished 9 for 16 from the floor.